RLAlpha49/Anilist-Manga-Updater/README.md

 Download the latest release and run the .exe file given.

 P.S.
 Due to compiling python files using pyinstaller, certain anti-virus programs give a false positive.
 You may need to exclude the exe file in your anti-virus.
+You could also run the files yourself.
+Just download the zip file of the source code, extract it, make sure you have all the python packages installed and run the main.py file.

 ### Prerequisites